 There is no precise information as to when the Arbitration Court attached to the Foreign Chamber of Commerce of Bosnia and Herzegovina (Arbitration Court) was established.
 There is some sporadic information according to which the Arbitration Court was established in the post Second World War period, but at that time the Arbitration Court’s competence covered only domestic disputes.
-This competence was of limited scope, i.e. it only covered some minor transportation related disputes.
+This competency was of limited scope, i.e. it only covered some minor transportation-related disputes.
 In 2003, the Rules on Organization and Work of the Arbitration Court (Rules) entered into force.
-The enactment of the Rules coincided with the enactment of the civil procedure code containing statutory provisions on arbitration.
-It, therefore, appears that in 2003 there was an attempt to establish arbitration framework in BiH.
-However, it is rather questionable as to how effective this attempt was.
+The enactment of the Rules coincided with the enactment of the new entity civil procedure codes containing statutory provisions on arbitration.

 The Rules define the Arbitration Court as an independent court competent for dispute settlement through arbitration.
 Its competence encompasses both domestic and international disputes in which case at least one party has to have a seat outside of BiH.
 In any case, in order for a dispute to be subject to the Arbitration Court, the parties must agree to submit the dispute to the Arbitration Court, subject to the condition that such dispute is of commercial nature (which is interpreted in a very broad sense as to allow different types of commercial transactions to be settled), and that it does not fall within exclusive jurisdiction of the local courts.

 “Parties hereby agree that any dispute in relation to their agreement shall be finally settled by the Arbitration Court attached to the BiH Foreign Chamber of Commerce in accordance with its Rules on Organization.”
 Please note that this is an unofficial translation of the clause; the interested Parties should confirm with the Secretariat of the Arbitration Court whether their arbitration clause conforms with the model clause.